Scion xD

-The Scion xD (also known as the Toyota Ist in Japan, and, as the Toyota Urban Cruiser in Europe and Latin America) is a subcompact hatchback that is marketed in the U.S. and Canada by Japanese manufacturer Toyota beginning with the 2008 model year, as a five-door subcompact hatchback — replacing the xA.
+The Scion xD (also known as the Toyota Ist in Japan, and, as the Toyota Urban Cruiser in Europe and Latin America) is a subcompact hatchback that was marketed in the U.S. and Canada by Japanese manufacturer Toyota beginning with the 2008 model year, as a five-door subcompact hatchback — replacing the xA.
 The Scion xD and the second generation xB were first shown to the public on February 8, 2007 at the Chicago Auto Show.

-The xD appeared in Scion showrooms in mid-2007 in the USA and in 2011 for Canada, and, was discontinued in 2014.
-It was succeeded and replaced by the Toyota C-HR, in 2017.
+xD Sales began in mid-2007 in the USA and in 2011 for Canada and was discontinued in 2014 — reaching just over 100,000 total.

 Features

-The xD comes standard with power locks, mirrors, and windows, and 16-inch wheels.
-The vehicle also has ABS, a tire pressure monitoring system, Vehicle Stability Control (VSC) with Traction Control (TRAC), dual stage driver and passenger airbags, seat mounted driver and passenger side airbags, and side curtain airbags as standard features.
+Standard equipment included power locks, mirrors, and windows; 16-inch wheels ;ABS, tire pressure monitoring system; Vehicle Stability Control (VSC) with Traction Control (TRAC); dual stage driver and passenger airbags; seat mounted driver and passenger side airbags; and side curtain airbags.

-For 2008, a choice of three new head units made by Pioneer are available.
-All sound systems feature six speakers and standard iPod connectivity.
-The base head unit has MP3, WMA, and AAC CD compatibility, and Scion's SSP equalizer presets, as well as orange lighting.
-The Premium head unit has all the features of the base unit, but also has a small LCD that can display pictures and movies downloaded from Pioneer's website in addition to the features on the base unit and has two different lighting schemes, blue and orange.
+For 2008, a choice of three Pioneer audio head units were available.
+All sound systems featured six speakers and standard iPod connectivity.
+The base head unit had MP3, WMA, and AAC CD compatibility, and Scion's SSP equalizer presets, as well as orange lighting.
+The Premium head unit had all the features of the base unit, but a small LCD that can display pictures and movies downloaded from Pioneer's website; and user selectable orange or blue lighting schemes, blue and orange.
 A navigation system is also available.
-The SNS 100 system can play DVD movies in addition to GPS functionality and the features of the base system, aside from the backlit color choices.
+The SNS 100 system could play DVD movies in addition to GPS functionality and the features of the base system, aside from the backlit color choices.

-For 2010, a choice of two new head units made by Alpine are available.
-Also, the iPod connectivity has been revamped in the form of a USB port, along with an AUX jack located together, on the driver side of the vehicle.
+For 2010, a choice of two new head units made by Alpine were available.
+Also, the iPod connectivity featured a USB port, along with an AUX jack located together, on the driver side of the vehicle.
 Previous model years with Pioneer had two separate inputs on both sides of the cigarette lighter/accessory plug, with the AUX jack port being on the driver side, and the iPod connectivity (specially made for Toyota) port located on the passenger side.
-The upgraded Alpine head unit features a touchscreen, and HD radio tuner, along with an optional Navigation system upgrade.
+The upgraded Alpine head unit featured a touchscreen, and HD radio tuner, along with an optional Navigation system upgrade.

 For the 2011 model year, the Scion xD received a minor change to the grille, and sales began in Canada with the launch of the Scion brand there.
 2014 was the last model year for the xD, although leftover new cars continued to be sold in the US market until 2016.